 This is a wonderful starting point to improving your business performance and really getting value out of the time you spend marketing and writing content.

 The pitfall of many businesses is that they blindly go into content marketing thinking as long as they are throwing out information, people will come and therefore, turn into sales.
-As we know, this isn’t true.
+As we know through the method of demand generation, this isn’t true.

 So embrace your audit.
 It’s more friend than foe.